πŸŽ‰ Launch Special 90% off: Get lifetime access to my latest Mandarin-Chinese tool!Learn more β†’

 And lastly, Spark is actually the closest, as it's a generalized email client that roughly supports the features I'm interested in, but I've found the iOS and macOS clients to be buggy (syncing issues + calendar issues).

 I use Spark for a single work email address and the middle-of-the-road experience has been consistent for the past 2 years.
 Doesn't entice me to migrate all of my email there.
 Additionally, they recently launched a major redesign that looks enticing, but with the redesign, features were removed while simultaneously adding a subscription model.
-There was enough backlash to warrant this blog post response (opens in a new tab).
+There was enough backlash to warrant this blog post response.
 I'm not opposed to the subscription, but I'm less enthusiastic about migrating and depending on their feature-set given my experience and this context.

 Ultimately, most email options will have these limitations (either you have to setup new address(es) on their offering, you can't get all of your email organized the way you'd like on their client, or a mix of each).